 Sometimes, prospects may not be ready to commit to an appointment immediately.
 This doesn’t mean you should give up after the first touchpoint or keep on insisting.

-The key is to maintain a presence that is persistent but respectful, ensuring that when the prospect is ready to commit, you’re the first vendor they think of.
+The objective is to cultivate a presence that is both persistent and respectful, ensuring that your organization remains top-of-mind when the prospect is prepared to proceed.

 In Conclusion